11 Steps to Find a Killer Brand Name for Your Startup

 Pro Tip: Be sure of the geographies you are going to work with and then check the local language translation meaning.

 6. Don’t Ignore Mobile While Choosing Your Brand Name

-We can’t escape mobile even when choosing our brand name.
+We can’t escape the mobile even when choosing our brand name.

-If you’re in a business category where a mobile app going to be used by your end customers then you should visualize how would your brand name look as an icon on mobile app.
+If you’re in a business category where a mobile app going to be used by your end customers then you should visualize how would your brand name looks like an icon on the mobile app.

 So choose a name that can be tweaked for mobile app

 Pro Tip: Avoid using an acronym for the mobile app brand name icon as it won’t tell much about your industry or products/services.

 7. Be Patient with Iterations During Your Brand Naming Process